 Yes, you can use the same attachment for different body parts.
 However, beware of sensitive areas and body areas where hard attachments may hurt you.
 Use the ball or flat attachment for an overall massage.

-Are there any risks associated with using the wrong attachment?
+Massage gun danger: risks associated with using the wrong attachment?

-Yes, especially when it comes to the hard attachments such as the bullet and cone attachments.
+Yes, especially when it comes to the hard attachments, such as the bullet and cone attachments.
 You can’t use these on sensitive areas such as the throat or temple.
 Otherwise, you risk getting injured.
 Also, if you press the gun too hard on the same spot, you risk bruising the skin, which may later become itchy.

 The best way is to listen to your body.
 Always start slow and increase the speed and pressure gradually.
 Experiment with different speeds and pressures over different parts and see how you feel.

-You must know how to use massage gun attachments if you want to get the best out of your percussive therapy while treating DOMs, lower back pain, or neck muscle strains.
+You must know how to use massage gun attachments if you want to get the best out of your percussive therapy while treating DOMS, lower back pain, or neck muscle strains.

 Was this article helpful?